SelfFormat/your-random-quotes/readme.md

 [ ] Change listview to recycler view with all user's quotes

-[ ] Refresh widget on every screen unlock (if possible or something with similar refresh rate)

 [ ] Add more fonts to widget

 [ ] Polish recyclerview UI

-[ ] Adding rules to database to allow only user to write/read only own data

-[ ] align AuthUI theme with app theme

 [ ] removing quotes